EPFR samples available for research

 Researchers in the LSU Superfund Research Center's Materials Core laboratory have developed a method to synthesize surrogate samples of EPFRs with controlled particle composition and precisely controlled radical concentration number (spins/gram of sample).
 Such samples can be used in laboratory studies of EPFRs.

-The LSU Superfund Research Center can provide interested laboratories and research groups with surrogate samples for research purposes.
+Laboratory generated simple, s-EPFRs: The LSU Superfund Research Center can provide interested laboratories and research groups with surrogate samples for research purposes.
 Samples are based on a silica matrix with a single particle size of 0.2 microns and smaller.
-The table below provides a selection of transition metals and aromatic molecule precursor of the EPFR systems presently being synthesized.
+The table below provides a selection of transition metals and aromatic molecule precursor of the s-EPFR systems presently being synthesized.

-Contact Slawo Lomnicki for details or for more information.
+Contact Stephania Cormier for details or for more information.